 This window style functions by being attached to its frame using hinges along its side.
-You will tend to see them as a standalone window, or in a pair with the other window opening from the opposite side to give a symmetrical appeal.
+You will tend to see them as a standalone window (known as a single casement), or in a pair (referred to as double frames, or colloquially known as French casements) with the other window opening from the opposite side to give a symmetrical appeal.
 These windows can also be held open with a metal bar called a casement stay.
-Due to the nature of how they are designed, casement windows are very good for natural insulation when opened, whilst having a very low air leakage rate when closed, thus making them more energy efficient.
+Due to the nature of how they are designed, casement windows are very good for a slow, cool, natural ventilation when opened, whilst having a very low air leakage rate when closed, thus making them more energy efficient.

 Although predominantly used in kitchens, our casement windows will liven up any room.

 Traditionally the original casement windows, flush windows are a marginally different window design where the sash (the moveable panel of the window) fits flat within the window profile without having any protruding areas.
 Modern flush windows contain a lip, where one window panel will protrude out out of the frame, although the window frame itself will not protrude out at all.
 Flush windows can be slightly more expensive than casement windows despite using the same mechanisms to function; many people still choose to purchase them over casement windows as they are perceived as more aesthetically appealing, especially on older properties.